-Google Chrome web browser, by default blocks Insecure Content on secure pages.
-When you visit a secure web page with insecure content, a shield icon may appear at the top right edge of your browser, along with a warning This page has insecure content.
-This means that Chrome has stopped loading of Insecure Content.
+Google Chrome web browser, by default, blocks Insecure Content on secure pages.
+When you visit a secure web page with insecure content, a shield icon may appear at the top-right edge of your browser, along with a warning This page has insecure content.
+This means that Chrome has stopped loading Insecure Content.

 If you wish to allow and load the Insecure Content, you will have to click on the Shield icon and then click on Load anyway.

 Insecure Content is content is non-secure content like JS or CSS, present on the web page that may be getting served from various other http locations, but is being finally served in the secure https web page that you are visiting.